-- an electrically or mechanically adjustable bed designed for invalids
+- an electrically or mechanically adjustable bed designed for people with disabilities

-- a stair lift or a chair lift designed for use in connection with a wheelchair (it isn’t necessary for the lift to carry the person whilst seated in the wheelchair)
+- a stair lift or a chair lift designed for use in connection with a wheelchair (it is not necessary for the lift to carry the person whilst seated in the wheelchair)

-- a hoist or lifter designed for use by invalids - this includes riser-recliner chairs, sometimes also called lift and tilt chairs, but doesn’t include recliner chairs which don’t have the lift or tilt facility
+- a hoist or lifter designed for use by people with disabilities – this includes riser-recliner chairs, sometimes also called lift and tilt chairs, but does not include recliner chairs which do not have the lift or tilt facility

 - commode stools, commode chairs or devices with a warm air drier and bidet jet incorporated, frames or other devices to help sitting on or rising from a sanitary appliance

-A bed will not be eligible for relief unless it clearly stands out as being something specialised for the use of invalids such as being similar to a hospital bed.
+A bed will not be eligible for relief unless it clearly stands out as being something specialised for the use of people with disabilities such as being similar to a hospital bed.
 As well as being electrically or mechanically adjustable, it should have specific design features that distinguish it from a standard bed, such as being: